Opensource-Academy/Opensource-Academy.github.io/about/hacking.md

 *Source: [wikipedia.org/wiki/hacker](https://wikipedia.org/wiki/hacker)*

 Note how this excerpt describes that a hacker is a `skilled computer expert`.
-This is the type of hacker Opensource Academy is refering to when we use the word 'hacker'.
+This is the type of hacker Open Source Academy is refering to when we use the word 'hacker'.

 ## What's hacking?
 Very much like the word 'hacker' has become synonymous with 'security hacker' in the mainstream, 'hacking' has become the generally accepted term for breaking into computer systems.
 We refer to this as either cracking or penetration testing.